-Section 2.
+- Section 2.
 Term Life Insurance.
-Effective the first day of the month after 30 days of employment, the Employer shall provide at no cost to the Employee term life insurance equivalent to two (2) times the annual salary of any Employee working thirty (30) hours or more per week.
+Effective the first day of the month after 30 days of employment, the Employer shall provide at no cost to the Employee term life insurance in the amount of Seventy-Five Thousand Dollars (\$75,000.00) for any Employee working thirty (30) hours or more per week.
 The policy shall include Accidental Death and Dismemberment coverage.
-Upon termination, prior to retirement, the Employee may elect to continue coverage by conversion to an individual policy.
-If employment continues until retirement, the life insurance benefit shall be equal to one-half the Employee's annual salary at retirement.
-Continuation of life insurance coverage after termination is at Employee expense.
+Upon voluntary or involuntary termination of employment, the Employee may elect to continue coverage by conversion to an individual policy at the Employee's expense. - Section 3.

-Section 3.
 Long Term Disability Insurance.
-Effective the first day of the month after 30 days of employment, the Employer shall provide long-term disability insurance for all Employees who work an average of 30 or more hours per week.
+Effective the first day of the month after 30 days of employment, the Employer shall provide long-term disability insurance for all Employees who work an average of 30 or more hours per week. - Section 4.
+Short Term Disability Insurance.
+The Employer shall provide all Employees short term disability insurance at no cost to them until December 1, 2025. - Section 5.

-Section 4.
 Flex Plan.
-The Employer shall provide all Employees a flex plan for nontaxable voluntary contributions for child care and certain health-related expenses not covered by health insurance or other insurance at the maximum level allowed by IRS regulation.

-Section 5.
-Employee-paid Vision, Dental, and Short Term Disability Insurance.
-The Employer shall make available group vision, dental, and short term disability insurance plans.
+The Employer shall provide all Employees a flex plan for nontaxable voluntary contributions for child care and certain health-related expenses not covered by health insurance or other insurance at the maximum level allowed by IRS regulation. - Section 6.
+Employee-paid Vision and Dental Insurance.
+The Employer shall make available group vision and dental insurance plans.
 An Employee may choose to participate in one or more of the plans at the Employee's expense.
 The Employer's obligation to make such plans available and to maintain such plans are contingent upon such plans being available in this market considering, among other things, the size of the group to be insured.